MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/voice-commands.md

 ## Prerequisites

-- Speech must be enabled in the device.
+- Speech must be enabled on the device.

 - You must give permission to Dynamics 365 Guides to use your microphone during the first run of the app or by going to **Settings** > **Privacy** > **Microphone** >
 **Dynamics 365 Guides**.